Mississippi Mesothelioma Lawyer

 For more information on state-specific asbestos laws in Mississippi, contact the MDEQ at 601-961-5769.
 For details on school procedures, visit the official EPA school buildings website.

-Medical Assistance for Mississippi Asbestos Victims
+Treatment for Mississippi Asbestos Victims

 Mesothelioma is a rare and life-threatening disease.
 It is important for anyone diagnosed with an asbestos-related disease like this to seek medical help from qualified physicians and clinics that specialize in these types of illnesses.

-Currently, there are no medical facilities in Mississippi backed by the National Cancer Institute (NCI).
+There are no medical facilities in Mississippi backed by the National Cancer Institute (NCI).

 However, Oxford’s Baptist Centers for Cancer Care is a cutting-edge medical facility that focuses on all forms of cancer.
 BCCC has won several awards, including the Gold Certification Seal Standard by the Mississippi cancer registry.